Skip to content

 Chatbots fill a different gap entirely.
 They're useful for website visitors who prefer texting over calling, but they don't solve the missed phone call problem.
 And phone calls still account for the majority of new patient inquiries in dental.
 If you're choosing between the three, start with the channel where you're losing patients.
 For most practices, that's the phone.

-Related: For a deeper look at how AI receptionists and human staff work together, see our breakdown of the hybrid front desk model. → AI Receptionist + Human: The Omnichannel Approach
+Related: For a deeper look at how AI receptionists and human staff work together. → AI Receptionist + Human: The Omnichannel Approach

 How Do the Top Virtual Dental Receptionist Platforms Compare?